TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/014 Nullable Single-Valued ValueObject.md

 Line 5: Use the entity type builder for EntityO.\
 Line 6: Say that EntityO _owns a single other entity_, of type ValueObjectO, and the property (field) on EntityO is called "someValue".
 This basically says ValueObjectO should be an entity in itself.
 When it is a single value, it can still be flattened onto the EntityO.\
+Line 7: Here we extract the `Value` of the value object.\
+Line 8: Notice that the table gets a column named by combining the property/field name, with the property name on the value object: "someValue_Value".
+The last line here is not strictly necessary, but we may want to rename the column to something more meaningful.

+Again, the value object becomes a part of the entity, i.e. the same table.

 If we look at the script generated, the table for EntityO is defined like this:

 ```sql